[Translate to English:] PSIsmartcharging

 PSIsmartcharging

-• Preconditioning of the fleet Heating and cooling must take place before starting at the charging station to achieve maximum range during the journey.
+• Preconditioning of the fleet Heating, cooling or ventilation should take place before starting at the charging station to ensure an optimally operational traction battery with maximum range.

-• Optimized depot management Charge management and depot management - we offer you both from a single source!
+• Optimized depot management Charging management and depot management - We offer you both modules separately or together as one solution.

 • Consideration of price signals from the market Flexible procurement of charging power on the market ensures your competitiveness.

-• Modular structure Enables maximum scalability and efficiency.
+• Modular structure The modular structure of the system enables the greatest possible scalability and efficiency.

 An overview of all modules